NHSDigital/gp2gp-reporting-infrastructure/lambda/store-asid-lookup/README.md

 ## Steps involved

-1. Email with 'asidLookup.csv' attached is sent to {email}
+1. Email with 'asidLookup.csv' attached is sent to {prm asid lookup email address}
 2. SES receives the email which:

    a.
 Stores the file in S3